Final recording and mixing

 Dotmusic, 9 October 2002

-Perhaps the most celebrated guest spot, however, was taken by The Who’s Pete Townshend, who played on ‘Slow Burn’ in November 2001.
-Townshend had played on Scary Monsters’ ‘Because You’re Young’, and Bowie had covered his ‘Anyway, Anyhow, Anywhere’ on Pin Ups, and ‘Pictures Of Lily’ during the Toy sessions.
+Perhaps the most celebrated guest spot, however, was taken by the Who’s Pete Townshend, who played on ‘Slow Burn’ in November 2001.
+Townshend had played on Scary Monsters’ ‘Because You’re Young’, and Bowie had covered his ‘Anyway, Anyhow, Anywhere’ and ‘I Can’t Explain’ on Pin Ups, and ‘Pictures Of Lily’ during the Toy sessions.

 After rehearsals yesterday, which went very well, with Roger [Daltrey] falling right into form and nearly catching up with Zak, John and myself (Jon Carin is playing keyboards), I went to see David Bowie at a studio.
 He has asked me to work on a track of his new album.
 He played me a number of tracks.
 I can’t say too much, except it was surprising, moving, poetic (in a musical and visionary sense).
 I think real Bowie fans (and a few of Radiohead) will be able to walk tall soon in the knowledge that their hero can still break all the rules and remain cool…